State humanities council executive director bios, by state. A pdf of the bios is attached at the end of this article.

 Paul Austin became executive director of the Arkansas Humanities Council in 2008.
 For 23 years he served as executive director of the American Indian Center of Arkansas, a nonprofit organization that receives substantial federal funding.
 In his capacity as AICA executive, he also has served as executive director of the National Trail of Tears Association, which supports documentation and interpretation of the U.S. Indian removals of the 1830s.
 Paul, who holds a bachelor’s degree in political science from Arkansas State University and a master’s degree in public administration from the University of Arkansas at Little Rock, has long been active in public humanities circles in Arkansas and nationally.
 He served on the Arkansas Humanities Council board for six years, two of them as chair.
 His experience includes working effectively with nonprofit boards, managing federal grants, and lobbying at the state and national level.

-Ralph Lewin will become Executive Director of the California Council for the Humanities on March 8, 2008.
-Lewin has been with CCH since 1992 serving first as Program Officer when he opened the CCH’s San Diego office.
+Ralph Lewin became Executive Director of Cal Humanities on March 8, 2008.
+Lewin has been with Cal Humanities since 1992, serving first as Program Officer when he opened the its San Diego office.
 He moved to San Francisco in 1995 and was promoted to assistant director and then associate director in November 1999.
 He holds an M.A. degree from San Francisco State University in International Relations and a B.A. degree from the University of California, Santa Barbara in Political Science and Germanic Languages and Literature.
 He is former Adjunct Professor, Faculty of the Humanities, University of Buenos Aires.

 Margaret A. Coval has been Executive Director of Colorado Humanities since 1997.
 She joined the Colorado Humanities staff in 1982 and has served as Program Officer, Assistant Director, and Associate Director.
 Prior to moving to Colorado, she was employed by Binghamton University.
 Coval has a B.A. from Colgate University, an M.A. from the University of Denver, and is a graduate of the Center for Creative Leadership’s Executive Leadership Program.
 While at Colorado Humanities, Coval has developed and directed dozens of public humanities programs.
 She is co-founder of the High Plains Chautauqua, executive producer of the NEH funded Conversations 2000 public radio programs and the Five States of Colorado documentary film, and has developed several institutes for K-12 teachers.
 In 2004, Coval facilitated the merger of the Colorado Center for the Book with Colorado Humanities, securing the Center’s future and doubling the number of CH programs.
 She is a member of the board of the Federation of State Humanities Councils and serves on the Federation’s Legislative and Conference Planning Committees.
 Recently she served on the Colorado Abraham Lincoln Bicentennial Commission and has served on the advisory boards of the Center for Colorado’s Economic Future and the El Pomar Foundation.

-Parnes, who joined the CHC full time in July 2010, worked for more than two decades at Mystic Seaport as director of exhibitions and interpretive programming.
+Parnes, who joined CH full time in July 2010, worked for more than two decades at Mystic Seaport as director of exhibitions and interpretive programming.
 He served as director of the Connecticut River Museum in Essex before moving to Maryland in 2006 to head the Chesapeake Bay Maritime Museum.
-Parnes was a Connecticut Humanities Council board member during the 1990s and was chair of the Council from 1996 to 1998.
+Parnes was a Connecticut Humanities board member during the 1990s and was its chair from 1996 to 1998.

 A Thomas Watson Fellow and graduate of the Hotchkiss School and Middlebury College, Parnes has served on numerous regional, national, and international museum boards and is currently the secretary general of the International Congress of Maritime Museums and a peer reviewer for the American Association of Museums.